mtlynch/mtlynch.io/content/retrospectives/2020/09/index.md

 ### What got done?

-* Investigated a power issue on TinyPilot and began work on a solution.
+* Investigated a power issue on TinyPilot and began manufacturing a component to fix it.
 * Added mouse support to TinyPilot.
 * Hired a freelancer to [take over inventory management](/retrospectives/2020/08/#managing-inventory-is-hard) and some research tasks.
 * Set up eBay listings to sell TinyPilot internationally.